Academic freedom at Brigham Young University: Case studies

 Soon after adopting their statement on academic freedom in 1992, BYU took actions which some have viewed as related to the implementation of the new academic freedom policy.
 For example, in late 1992, BYU's board of trustees vetoed without comment a BYU proposal to invite Pulitzer Prize winner and Harvard University professor Laurel Thatcher Ulrich, an active feminist, to address the annual BYU Women's Conference.
-Since that time Laurel Thatcher Ulrich has been invited and spoken at BYU including as recently as 2017.
+Since then, Ulrich has been invited and spoken at BYU, including as recently as 2017.

-In some cases since 1992, BYU has dismissed, denied continuing status, or censured faculty members who have taken critical positions relating to official LDS Church policy or leadership, as well as those who for personal reasons did not pay a tithe to the LDS Church.
+In some cases since 1992, BYU has dismissed, denied continuing status, or censured faculty members who have taken critical positions relating to official LDS Church policy or leadership, as well as those who did not pay a tithe to the LDS Church for personal reasons.

 In 1993, BYU revoked the continuing status to Cecilia Konchar Farr, who had publicly advocated a pro-choice position on abortion.
 Farr was hired as an English instructor and some felt her positions of pro-choice were irrelevant to her assignment with the school.
-David Knowlton, who had discussed the church's missionary system at an independent Mormon forum, as well as making disparaging remarks about LDS architecture did not have his contract renewed.
+David Knowlton, who had discussed the church's missionary system at an independent Mormon forum, as well as making disparaging remarks about LDS architecture, did not have his contract renewed.
 Officially, BYU spokespeople generally framed the actions in the cases of Farr, Knowlton, and Houston as relating to the quality of the professors' scholarship, and sometimes to unspecified misbehavior, rather than the controversial content of the affected professor's academic activities.

 In 1996, BYU dismissed Gail T. Houston, an English professor, despite positive votes from her English Department and the College Committee.
 One of the reasons for this action was her advocacy of prayer to Heavenly Mother.
 Also in 1996, professor Brian Evenson resigned in protest after receiving a warning from BYU administration over some violent images in one of his short stories.
 Nevertheless, some critics viewed these dismissals as a kind of purge.
 Some of the professors dismissed for academic reasons claim that their publishing credentials were stronger than many of their colleagues.